umair-hassan/best-toolbox/utilities/docsgenerator/_build/html/_sources/2_DownloadAndSetup.rst.txt

 MATLAB Version
 ===========================================

 The BEST Toolbox application is compatible with any MATLAB version older than r2006, however MATLAB version should exactly be r2017b when the BEST Toolbox is to be used in conjunction with the bossdevice.
+The verification and validation of the toolbox has also been performed in r2017b and therefore release 2017b is recommended while getting started with the BEST Toolbox.

 Download BEST Toolbox Repository
 --------------------------------------------